-According to Statista, there were 3.48 million mobile apps available on the Google Play Store and 2.22 million apps on the App Store in the first quarter of 2021, with Android and iOS now accounting for 99% of the worldwide mobile operating system market.
+According to Statista, there were 3.55 million mobile apps available on the Google Play Store and 1.6 million apps on the App Store in the third quarter of 2022, with Android and iOS together now accounting for 99% of the worldwide mobile operating system market.

 How do you go about creating a mobile app that can reach Android and iOS audiences?
 In this article, you will find out why more and more mobile engineers are choosing a cross-platform, or multiplatform, mobile development approach.

 Multiplatform mobile development is an approach that allows you to build a single mobile application that runs smoothly on several operating systems.
 In cross-platform apps, some or even all of the source code can be shared.
 This means that developers can create and deploy mobile assets that work on both Android and iOS without having to recode them for each individual platform.

 There are four main ways to create an application for both Android and iOS.

 1. Separate native apps for each operating system

 When creating native apps, developers build an application for a particular operating system and rely on tools and programming languages designed specifically for one platform: Kotlin or Java for Android, Objective-C or Swift for iOS.